Arkadijbojko/webpage/_projects/1_project.md

         {% include figure.liquid loading="eager" path="assets/img/PT0PT1stability.png" title="Wall-crossing between PT0 and PT1 invariants." class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption"> On the left is represented the argument that proves that the produced invariants counting semistable torsion-free sheaves are well-defined.
 The second picture is one of the main applications of my work which has implications to 3-fold DT/PT correspondence.
 The figure represents the need to work with new families of stability conditions.
+In the third work in the series, I will therefore formulate the wall-crossing set up in terms of some generalizations of Bridgeland stability conditions.
 </div>